Syncfusion AI Assistant

 How to Customize Swimlane Header

-The height and width of the swimlane header can be customized with the Width and Height properties of the swimlane header.
-You can set the fill color of the header by using the Style property.
+Customize the header height and width using the Width and Height properties of the swimlane header.
+Set the fill color of the header by using the Style property.

-The following code example explains how to customize the swimlane header.
+The following code example explains how to customize a swimlane header.

 @using Syncfusion.Blazor.Diagram